Why are dividends the best form of payment for contractors?

 You have no obligation to take out the maximum amount; decide how much working capital you may need for your company as well.

-If you believe your revenue is earned from contracts that are inside IR35, then you must not take dividend income.
+If you believe your revenue is earned from contracts that are inside IR35, then you must not take dividend income as this is against HMRC rules.
 As a 'disguised employee' you must take your income in salary.
 If you are in doubt about your IR35 status, evaluate what you do very carefully and see a lawyer.
 Look closely with the lawyer about what you do on the job, as well as your contracts.
 Should you take dividend income, and be judged inside IR35, you risk heavy penalties in back tax payments and interest.

 In some cases you may have multiple contracts within one tax year, some inside IR35, and some outside IR35.
 Company profits would then arise only for the income outside of IR35.

-As you can see from the above, if you and your spouse each split dividend income 50-50, you will each have a lower taxable income than if one partner took all the dividends.
+As you can see from the dividend calculations, if you and your spouse each split dividend income 50-50, you will each have a lower taxable income than if one partner took all the dividends.

-That is perfectly normal and acceptable for now, but the Treasury did threaten to put a stop to this practice in the last Budget with proposals about what it called 'income shifting.'
-Don't worry: this proposal didn't go through and for legal purposes, there is no such thing as income shifting.
+Income shifting is a perfectly normal tax strategy and acceptable for now, but the Treasury did threaten to put a stop to this practice in the past.
+However, this proposal didn't go through.
 The proposals elicited an outcry from the entire tax and business community because they were unworkable.
-A consultation period is now under way on income shifting, but many believe the idea will disappear.
-We all hope so.
+A consultation period took place on income shifting, but to date the topic has pretty much disappeared.